-(3) A Member must declare to the Chief Executive and his/her respective Group Leader any relationship with an Officer that might be seen as influencing his/her work as a Member.
+(3) A Member must declare to the Chief Executive and their respective Group Leader any relationship with an Officer that might be seen as influencing their work as a Member.
 This includes a family or close personal relationship.
-Similarly, the Officer concerned should notify their Assistant Director or, in the case of an Assistant Director, their Executive Director or, in the case of an Executive Director, the Chief Executive.
+Similarly, the Officer concerned should notify their Assistant Director or, in the case of an Assistant Director, the Deputy Chief Executive / Strategic Director or, in the case of the Deputy Chief Executive or an Strategic Director, the Chief Executive.
 In the case of the Chief Executive, then all Group Leaders should be notified.
-The Chief Executive and the relevant Executive Director will arrange for the relationship to be included in the formal Declarations of Interests provided by the Member and Officer.
+The Chief Executive and the Deputy Chief Executive or Strategic Director will arrange for the relationship to be included in the formal Declarations of Interests provided by the Member and Officer.

 (2) Members must ensure that Officers are appointed only on merit in line the Council's HR recruitment policies, with a view to their best serving the whole Council.

-(1) A Member should not apply undue pressure on an Officer to do anything which he/she is not empowered to do, or which is against the Officer’s professional judgement, or to undertake work outside normal duties or normal hours.
+(1) A Member should not apply undue pressure on an Officer to do anything which they are not empowered to do, or which is against the Officer’s professional judgement, or to undertake work outside normal duties or normal hours.

-(2) Similarly, an Officer must not seek to influence an individual Member to make a decision in his/her favour, nor raise personal matters to do with his/her job, nor make claims or allegations about other employees, except in accordance with any agreed Council procedure or in accordance with law.
-Members who receive any such approach from an Officer should advise the Chief Executive and/or the appropriate Executive Director immediately.
+(2) Similarly, an Officer must not seek to influence an individual Member to make a decision in their favour, nor raise personal matters to do with his/her job, nor make claims or allegations about other employees, except in accordance with any agreed Council procedure or in accordance with law.
+Members who receive any such approach from an Officer should advise the Chief Executive and the Deputy Chief Executive or Strategic Director immediately.
 The Council has formal procedures for consultation, grievance and discipline, etc. dealing with these matters.

 (1) The named author(s) of a report to the Council or any part of its formal decision-making structure will always be fully responsible for the contents of it.
 Under overview and scrutiny arrangements, an Officer can be held responsible for the contents of his/her reports or advice and be required to answer for the advice given.

 (2) The Leader, Cabinet Member and/or Chairman of the relevant Committee or body may comment upon a proposed report, either during the original consultation process or following receipt of a draft agenda.
-The Officer concerned will give due consideration to such comments, consulting his/her relevant Executive Director or Assistant Director and other appropriate Officers as necessary.
+The Officer concerned will give due consideration to such comments, consulting their Assistant Director or Deputy Chief Executive / Strategic Director and other appropriate Officers as necessary.
 The Chief Executive will be the final arbiter upon the contents of any report.

 (3) A report will only be amended where the suggested amendment also reflects the professional judgement of the author of the report.
 Any remaining disagreement between the Cabinet Member/Chairman and the author of the report should be referred to the Chief Executive, or, if the author of the report is the Chief Executive, to the Monitoring Officer for resolution after consultation with the Leader.